Momentum-Team-15/momentum-team-15.github.io/technical-presentations.md

 - The project should be complete and without errors.

   - _Complete_ means that every feature you started to implement is finished.
 You may not have gotten to absolutely everything specified in the assignment, but the project is working.
-  - _Without errors_ means that nothing in the project is broken.
+  - _Without errors_ means that nothing in the project is broken and there are no errors in the console.

 - **For Phase 1**, the project must include JavaScript, so you can choose anything from week 2 on.